Difficulty beginner Skill cast-on 2 min read

 What to check

-Check tail length, edge tension and whether the cast-on is elastic enough for the project edge.
+Check tail length, stitch count, edge tension and whether the edge needs more or less elasticity for the project.